November Newsletter: Spotlight on Student Experiential Projects

 Part of the purpose of this newsletter is to highlight and amplify events and events happening on campus that can help students develop digital competencies.
 Want to see your event featured in our newsletter?
 Just contact us at email@example.com.

-5.3 Project management.
+As we move into semester crunch time, we wanted to showcase all of the experiential, hands-on learning that Bryn Mawr students do.
+In honor of their work, our Competency of the Month is 5.3 Project management.
 If you've ever coordinated an event or a complicated group project, you've got some project management skills already.

 Learn more with our student-centered, student-created guide, Project Management for Mawrters, created by Leslie Goloh '19.
 This guide walks you through project management skills to help you succeed in your end-of-semester projects.

 In November, there are a ton of opportunities to build your project management skills and to learn more about how Bryn Mawr students thrive in independent, experiential learning environments:

 - Check out the Bryn Mawr and Beyond Fair to hear from students about their summer internship experiences (including the work of our own Summer 2018 Interns).
 As the culminating event for the LILAC summer funding recipients, this networking session provides the opportunity for students to share their internship experiences with the Bryn Mawr community.
 Students will discuss their LILAC and digital competencies development!